safayatahmed/Analyzing-Hospital-Data-with-SQL-/README.md

 ## The Dataset
 This hospital analytics dataset provides a comprehensive view of patient journeys and healthcare operations.
 It comprises four key components: Patients, detailing demographics and personal information; Encounters, capturing details of each patient visit, including costs and associated organizations/payers; Payers, outlining information about the insurance providers; and Procedures, recording the medical procedures performed during each encounter.
 This interconnected dataset is designed to facilitate insights into patient care, operational efficiency, and financial aspects within a hospital setting.

+## Your Approach and Process
+Data collection and cleaning challenges: Uploaded the csv files on supabase for backend database support and later connected the database with Metabse for further analysis.
+Analysis techniques you tried (and why):
+What didn't work and how you pivoted
+Tools and libraries used: Supabase, Metabase, S